 Heart Failure is increasing in prevalence.
-This is partly due to the ageing of our population and as a consequence of our better treatment of myocardial infarction.
-Not only is the number of Heart Failure patients to be managed great, so is the mortality and morbidity associated with the diagnosis.
+This is partly due to the ageing of populations and as a consequence of our better treatment of myocardial infarction.
+Not only is the number of heart failure patients to be managed great, so is the mortality and morbidity associated with the diagnosis.

-Heart Failure presents both chronically and acutely.
-It is characterised by frequent and recurrent hospitalisations which are responsible for its huge economic burden on our healthcare systems.
+Heart failure presents both chronically and acutely.
+It is characterised by frequent and recurrent hospitalisations, resulting in a huge economic burden on our healthcare systems.

-The heart team with a special interest in Heart Failure must have a knowledge of all diagnostic and treatment modalities available which goes beyond that demanded by the Europe.
+The heart team with a special interest in heart failure must have a knowledge of all diagnostic and treatment modalities available.

 Heart Failure Specialist Curriculum

-The purpose of this Heart Failure curriculum is to provide a framework which can be used as a blueprint for training across Europe.
+The purpose of this heart failure curriculum is to provide a blueprint for training across Europe.
 This blueprint mirrors other ESC curricula.
 Each section has three components: the knowledge required, the skills which are necessary, and the professionalism (attitudes and behaviours) which should be attained.

 The programme is designed to last 2 years.
 The first year is devoted to the specialist Heart Failure module.
 The second year allows completion of the optional modules of advanced imaging, device therapy for implanters, cardiac transplantation, and mechanical circulatory support.
-The second year can also be devoted to continuation of specialist Heart Failure training and/or research for those not wishing to continue with the advanced modules.
+The second year can also be devoted to the continuation of specialist heart failure training and/or research for those not wishing to continue with the advanced modules.

 Heart Failure Nurse Curriculum

-Recent advances in care and management of Heart Failure have improved outcome, largely as a result of the developing evidence basis for medications, implantable devices and the organisation of Heart Failure follow-up.
+Recent advances in care and management of heart failure have improved outcome, largely as a result of the developing evidence basis for medications, implantable devices and the organisation of heart failure follow-up.
 Such developments have also increased the complexity of delivering and coordinating care.
-This has led to a change to the way in which heart failure services are organized and to the traditional role of the Heart Failure nurse.
+This has led to a change to the way in which heart failure services are organised and to the traditional role of the heart failure nurse.

 To support such advances the nurse requires a skill set that goes beyond that of their initial education and training.
 The range of nurses’ roles across Europe is varied.
 So too is the nature of their educational preparation.
-This Heart Failure nurse curriculum aims to provide a framework for use in countries of the European Society of Cardiology.
-Its modular approach enables the key knowledge, skills, and behaviours for the nurse working in different care settings to be outlined and so facilitate nursing staff to play a fuller role within the Heart Failure team.
+This heart failure nurse curriculum aims to provide a framework for use in European Society of Cardiology member countries.
+Its modular approach enables the key knowledge, skills, and behaviours for the nurse working in different care settings to be outlined and so facilitate nursing staff to play a fuller role within the heart failure team.